pavelmarkov/Traffic-Sign-Classifier/writeup_template.md

 - The shape of a traffic sign image is (32, 32, 3)
 - The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distributed across traffic sign labels.
+Where label is an integer number from 0 to 42.

 ![alt text][image1]